smeldrum/Comp20-Projects/where/README.txt

 Google Map (w/ extra goodies), by Spencer Meldrum

-Things correctly implemented: Everything except for the display of carmen sandiego and Waldo's coordinates.
-These I tried to get on a canvas but they did not end up working.
+Things correctly implemented: Everything, to my knowledge, is implemented correctly.

-Help: I got some help with the generation of map markers from kids around me in COMP20 class, Inbar Fried in particular
+Help: I got some help with the generation of map markers from kids around me in COMP20 class, Inbar Fried in particular.
+Also Zoe Sobin helped out with windows.

 Hours Spent: 10 hours